HugoBrtn/PoincareMSA/README.md

 # Examples of use
 We provide several examples of PoincareMSA usage for different protien families in the `examples` folder.
 Each example comes with a bash script alloqing to reproduce the results starting from MSA and labels contained in `data`.

+## Method chcoice scripts
+These are three Jupyter notebooks named PoincareMSA_kinases_method_choice.ipynb, PoincareMSA_globins_method_choice.ipynb and PoincareMSA_thioredoxins_method_choice.ipynb.
+These scripts generate Poincaré maps using different types of input.
+The methods available are:
+- distance_matrix: from a distance matrix (.csv file).
+- RFA_matrix: from an RFA matrix (.csv file).
+- pssm: from an mfasta file.
+- plm: from an ankh base embedding file.
+- plm_aae: from an autoencoder embedding file.

 # References
 When using PoincaréMSA, please cite the following research: